Lapse of protection status

 In the meantime, Act XIX of December 2022 amended the International Protection to provide that no appeal shall lie against decisions of the Agency taken in pursuance to Article 13A.[2]

-NGOs reported that the IPA started to use this provision whenever possible in 2021.
+NGOs reported that the IPA started to use the provision on the lapse of protection status whenever possible in 2021.
 The Agency reported having issued 96 of such these decisions, among which 19 lapse of refugee status and 77 lapse of subsidiary protection status.

 This provision also applies to beneficiaries of Temporary Humanitarian Protection.